 Whether it’s deep learning or machine learning, MLRun allows you to train your models at scale and capture all the relevant metadata for experiments tracking and lineage.

 With MLOps, ML teams build machine learning pipelines that automatically collect and prepare data, select optimal features, run training using different parameter sets or algorithms, evaluate models, and run various model and system tests.
-All the executions, along with their data, metadata, code and results must be versioned and logged, providing quick results visualization, compare them with past results and understand which data was used to produce each model.
+All the executions, along with their data, metadata, code and results must be versioned and logged, providing quick results visualization, to compare them with past results and understand which data was used to produce each model.

 Pipelines can be more complex—for example, when ML teams need to develop a combination of models, or use Deep Learning or NLP.

 ML pipelines can be triggered manually, or preferably triggered automatically when: